jrnold/qss-tidy/docs/probability.md

 **Monty-hall problem**

-The `for` loop approach in *QSS * is prefectly valid code, but here we provide a more functional approach to solving the problem.
+The `for` loop approach in *QSS * is valid code, but here we provide a more functional approach to solving the problem.
 We will define a function to choose a door, repeat the function multiple times while storing the results in a data frame, and then summarize that data frame.